takugian/quick-tutorials-with-aws/apigateway/apigatewayapikeyusageplan/README.md

 # apigatewayapikeyusageplan

-This project creates:
-- A REST API Gateway;
-    - API Key configured;
-    - Usage plan configured;
+This project creates a REST API Gateway with usage plan and API Key configured.

 ## How to invoke